verbb/formie/docs/developers/events.md

 ### The `afterSubmission` event
 The event that is triggered after a submission has been made, whether successful or not.

+You should always check `$event->success` if you want to ensure your event only triggers on submissions that have been successful.

 ```php
 use verbb\formie\events\SubmissionEvent;
 use verbb\formie\services\Submissions;